Delta SkyMiles Rewards Program: Your Complete Guide

 You’ll earn at 2 SkyMiles per $1 spent on hotel stays (excluding taxes and fees) booked via hotels-delta.com.
 When you’re searching for a hotel on the Delta website, the search results will clearly display how much each stay will earn based on your selected number of nights and the price of the hotel:

-If you make a reservation directly with a partner hotel instead of through Delta, SkyMiles-earning rates vary among hotel chains and even among properties that are part of the same chain.
+If you make a reservation directly with a partner hotel instead of through Delta, SkyMiles-earning rates vary among hotel chains and even among properties within the same chain.
 For example, you can earn 2 miles per $1 spent at some IHG hotels, but only 1 mile per $1 spent with others.
 For more partner hotel earning rate details, see the terms on the Delta website.

 Transfer Hotel, Hertz, or American Express Membership Rewards Points

-If you have unused points in a Radisson, Marriott, Hilton, IHG, or AccorHotels loyalty program account, you can turn those rewards into SkyMiles.
-Hertz rental car points can also be transferred to your SkyMiles account.
+If you have unused points in a Hertz, Radisson, Marriott, Hilton, IHG, or AccorHotels loyalty program account, you can turn those rewards into SkyMiles.
 Conversion rates vary depending on the program, but Delta has outlined the transfer rates on its website.

 Converting American Express Membership Rewards points to SkyMiles is one of the most valuable ways to use them.
 Membership Rewards permits 1-to-1 point transfers to the Delta SkyMiles program, which increases their value from 1 cent each when used to book travel through American Express to 1.54 cents apiece, on average, according to The Balance’s analysis of Amex and Delta rewards values.